kvshud/AG_SS25/README.md

 In addition, I recommend using the Stacks Project to look up definitions and proofs.
 The Stacks Project is a collaborative project that aims to provide a comprehensive reference for algebraic geometry.
 It is available at <https://stacks.math.columbia.edu/> .

+# Lecture Notes

+The lecture notes will be posted here.

 # Assignments

 There will be weekly assignments that will be posted on the course webpage.
 The assignments will be due at the beginning of the class on the following week, preferably submitted via email.
-Either scanned and submitted or LaTeXed.
+Please use LaTeX if you are typing them.

 # Grading